Why Public Cloud Costs Increase

 If account control is dispersed across a company, cloud spend may be recorded in cost centers unrelated to IT.
 It can take time to uncover all spend points and implement a cooperative governance model.
 Without coordination, these dispersed and often underutilized environments can easily rack up excessive monthly charges.

-Cloud doesn’t guarantee savings.
+Cloud doesn’t guarantee savings, once has to continuously work on the cost optimization to save money.
 CIOs must raise their teams’ game and tactics in all these areas to optimize and make real savings in the cloud, especially demand management, provider management and financial accounting.